Peeperocka/url-shortener/Readme.md

 1. parses link
 1. gets info about link and gets clicks_count from link info
-1. returns it
-    1. if func runs into an error while raising for status it'll print error
+1. returns it.
+If func runs into an error while raising for status it'll print error message

 ```py
 def shorten_link()
 ```

 1. uses unshortened link and tries to short it
-1. raises for status, if successfully gets link from response text and returs it
+1. raises for status, if successfully, gets link from response text and returns it